-Limitations of traditional farming
+Limitations of Traditional Farming

-As climate change reduces the Earth’s natural resources, it is important that we conserve our resources as much as possible.
+As climate change reduces the Earth’s natural resources, it is essential that we conserve our resources as much as possible.
 AI can help us to create the farm of the future, one that relies on intelligence and data for resource optimization.
 With smart technology, farmers can do more with less.

 Maria is a writer at Enki Tech, a Downtown Santa Monica technology company that specializes in the development of high-quality, user friendly software, web platforms and mobile apps.